TheFive/osmbc/README.md

 The running instance for the editors is: https://thefive.sabic.uberspace.de/osmbc.html
 For tests, use the development instance: http://thefive.sabic.uberspace.de/devosmbc/osmbc.html

+### Development Version

+The development version is used, to let the team test new features without affecting the productive system.
+If there are no now features, the developement version is not updated, so please ask me for an update to the actual branch, if any problem occurs.

 ## Next Steps & Progress

 [![Stories in Ready](https://badge.waffle.io/TheFive/osmbc.png?label=ready&title=Ready)](https://waffle.io/TheFive/osmbc)